Chinta Valley: Alternate roads

 There are two under construction alternate roads which are actually meant for Jai Valley known as Gandoh-Jai Road and Kahara-Jai Road but they can be used for Chinta also because Chinta is at a distance of 10 Kilometers south from Jai.

 Famous food

-Bhaderwahi Rajmash are very famous in Jammu region.
-These rajmash are grown as intercrop with maizes in Chinta Valley of Doda district.
+Bhaderwahi kidney beans are very famous in the Jammu region.
+These bean are intercropped with maizes in the Chinta Valley of Doda district.